Costan Lecture Series in Early Christianity

 Please check this website in the future for postings of previous lectures, information on future lectures, and other resources for the study of Early Christianity.

-Georgetown University College of Arts & Sciences and the Department of Theology are deeply grateful to the Costans for this generous gift.
+Georgetown University College of Arts & Sciences and the Department of Theology and Religious Studies are deeply grateful to the Costans for this generous gift.

 Contact: Julia A. Lamm, Professor of Theology and Founding Director of the Costan Lecture: Costan.Lecture@georgetown.edu